LAW OF THE GAME SEPAKTAKRAW (3vs3)

 11.3 For Both Sides During The Game

-11.3.1 Any player who touches the ball on the opponent side.
+11.3.1 Touching the ball on the opponent side.

 11.3.3 Playing the ball more than 3 times in succession.

-11.3.4 The ball touches the arm.
+11.3.4 The ball touches the player’s arm.

 11.3.5 Stopping or holding the ball under the arm, between the legs or body.